All-Open/el8-lab/docs/setup/registration.md

 # subscription-manager register --username <username> --password <password> --auto-attach
 ```

-If it fails, follow [this guide](https://access.redhat.com/solutions/253273) to understand and troubleshoot registration process details.
+If it fails, follow [this guide](https://access.redhat.com/solutions/253273) to understand and troubleshoot registration process.